zlatko-michailov/abc/doc/tutorials/endpoint.md

 );
 ```

-## Choosing a `Limits` Template Parameter
-The `Limits` template parameter contains a set of `static constexpr` definitions.
-If the provided `endpoint_limits` doesn't work for you, feel free to define your own struct or namespace with those named constants.

 ## Deriving Your Own Class from `endpoint`
 `endpoint` is the only class from the `abc` library that needs to be overridden.
 It is flexible - it allows for quite a few methods to be overridden.